AlenVGeorge98/MovieTicketBookingSystem1/4_TestPlanAndOutput/README.md

 # Test Plan and Output
-* All the test plans and output related to the project are present here.
+ All the test plans and test output related to the project are present here.